-- 81. Subsection (1) gives the Scottish Ministers power to make regulations establishing one or more responsible developers schemes.
-Such regulations are subject to the affirmative procedure (section (30(2)). - 82.
-Subsection (2) sets out that the purpose of such a scheme is to secure that persons in the building industry address, or contribute towards the costs of addressing, risks to human life created or exacerbated (directly or indirectly) by the external wall cladding systems of buildings that are at least partly residential. - 83.
+- 86. Subsection (1) gives the Scottish Ministers power to make regulations establishing one or more responsible developers schemes.
+Such regulations are subject to the affirmative procedure (section (30(2)). - 87.
+Subsection (2) sets out that the purpose of such a scheme is to secure that persons in the building industry address, or contribute towards the costs of addressing, risks to human life created or exacerbated (directly or indirectly) by the external wall cladding systems of buildings that are at least partly residential. - 88.
 Subsection (3) sets out a number of matters which must be provided for when a responsible developers scheme is made.
 The matters mentioned in paragraphs (a) to (d) are expanded upon in sections 21 to 24 respectively.
-Subsection (4) then sets out a non-exhaustive list of other matters that regulations under subsection (1) may cover, including who is to operate the scheme being established, and the payment of fees.
+Subsection (4) then sets out a non-exhaustive list of other matters that regulations under subsection (1) may cover, including who is to operate the scheme being established, and the payment of fees. - 89.
+Subsection (5) requires the Scottish Ministers to consult with certain persons before making regulations under subsection (1).